benchiverton/OutboxPatternDemo/README.md

 ### Getting started

 All of the code is in the `src` folder.
-It requires dotnet 5 to run.
+It requires the dotnet 5 SDK to run.

 #### NServiceBus